Alcaraz - the champion compared to Federer

 Having won the US Open on Sunday, the Spaniard has now become the youngest world number one in the history of men's tennis.

-The 19-year-old is also the youngest Grand Slam champion since compatriot Nadal won the French Open in 2005.
+The 19-year-old is also the youngest male Grand Slam champion since compatriot Nadal won the French Open in 2005.

 BBC Sport looks at where he came from, his rapid rise - and asks: How good can he become?